 The Scholarship Guidance website atwww.scholarshipguidance.com displays a frequently updated list of scholarships available for a wide variety of interests and age levels.
 You can register to receive updates on available scholarships or like their Facebook page to have scholarships sent to your Facebook.

 This list includes National, State ,and Local scholarships and is updated as information is received, please check this page often !!!!
-This not an all inclusive list, there are many scholarships that may not be listed.
+This not an all inclusive list, there are many national and private scholarships that are not listed.

 Award of $500, no specific deadline

 Write an essay about a personal encounter you or someone you know has had with drug and/or alcohol abuse.
 In your essay explain how the situation was dealt with, what you learned from it, what others can learn from the experience, and what was right or wrong (in your opinion) about the way the incident or problem was handled.
 Scholarship essays are judged in the same way that essays written for a high school English class would be: thesis statement, supporting content, grammar, punctuation, etc.

 1.You must currently be a senior in high school.